noeltoivio/noeltoivio.github.io/index.md

 > <b>Released:</b> December 2021 <br>
 > <b>Platforms:</b> Steam, Playstation 4, Xbox One, Xbox Series S/X and Nintendo Switch

-I was the only designer on this project for a long time, working directly under the Creative Director which meant designing all parts of the game with the vision in mind.
+I was the only designer on this project for over a year, working directly under the Creative Director which meant designing all parts of the game with the vision in mind.

 I refined player controls, designed player abilities, weapons and items, game modes, gameplay modifiers, levels, the player progression system and the in-game shop UX design.